 Product Owner.

-The Product Owner is responsible for amplifying the worth of the item crafted by the Team.
+The Product Owner is responsible for amplifying the value of the item crafted by the Team.
 How this is done may fluctuate generally across associations, Scrum Teams, and people.

 The Team

 The Team is self-putting together and cross-functional.
-That implies the group includes investigators, architects, designers, analyzers, and so on as fitting and as pertinent to the project.
-The scrum group cooperates intently, and consistently, to guarantee the smooth progression of data and the speedy goal of issues.
-The scrum group conveys items iteratively and gradually, maximizing openings for input.
+That implies the group includes investigators, architects, designers, analysts, and so on, as fitting and as pertinent to the project.
+The scrum group cooperates intently and consistently to guarantee the smooth progression of data and the speedy resolution of issues.
+The scrum group conveys items iteratively and gradually, maximizing opportunities for input.

 108) What is a scrum meeting?

-Scrum is an agile framework that groups use to create items quicker by breaking huge advancement projects into more modest pieces that can be finished in short time periods.
-Scrum meeting is a trick-everything term that can depict various sorts of gatherings held by Scrum groups.
-Examples of Scrum gatherings incorporate everyday standups, run running meetings.
+Scrum is an agile framework that groups use to create items quickly by breaking huge development projects into smaller pieces that can be finished in short periods.
+A Scrum meeting is a term that can depict various sorts of gatherings held by Scrum groups.
+Examples of Scrum gatherings include daily standups, running meetings.

 109) Explain TDD (Test Driven Development).

-Test-driven Development begins with creating tests for every last one of the highlights.
+Test-driven Development begins with creating tests for every feature.
 The test may fail as the tests are grown even before the development.
 The improvement group then, at that point, creates and refactors the code to breeze through the assessment.

-Test-driven Development is connected with test-first programming developed as a component of outrageous programming ideas.
+Test-driven Development is connected with test-first programming and was developed as a component of agile programming ideas.

 110) What is a Bug?